cheersmas/react-placards/README.md

 Use the props below to change the styles of top card.

+> Note: Top card's styles will be applied to all the item's content

-> Note: For more control on styles, reset the default styles and create your own Custom Card component
+> For more control on styles, reset the default styles and create your own Custom Card component

 | name            | description                                    | required | default                                                            |
 | --------------- | ---------------------------------------------- | -------- | ------------------------------------------------------------------ |